AT-Education/behavioral-interview/README.md

 4. **Sprint Planning:**
    - Conducted detailed sprint planning sessions, where we broke down tasks into smaller, manageable components aligned with milestones.
 5. **Risk Management and Review:**
-   - Monitored risks weekly, using a risk burndown chart to track progress and address issues proactively.
+   - Monitored risks weekly, using a risk burn-down chart to track progress and address issues proactively.

 **Result:** All initiatives were delivered on time, with high quality maintained across projects, and team productivity remained strong throughout.